Logo

 Do the side effects of Xanax go away?

 Like many drugs, Xanax’s adverse effects might differ from person to person.
-Certain adverse symptoms, such fatigue or lightheadedness, could disappear rather rapidly when the body becomes used to the drug.
+Certain adverse symptoms, such as fatigue or lightheadedness, could disappear rather rapidly when the body becomes used to the drug.
 Others, such as mood swings or cognitive impairment, could not go away as long as the drug is used.
 See your healthcare provider if Xanax is causing unpleasant side effects or if you have questions about how long they will last.